Riverside-Ruby/vagrant-chef-rails4/README.md

 Vagrant uses [SSH][ssh] to allow direct control of the virtual machine.
 Follow the steps below to start your Rails and your Ember servers.

 1. SSH into your vagrant machine from your command line (Git bash): `vagrant ssh`
+2. Start a [Tmux][tmux] session: `tmux new-session`
-2. Split your terminal window with [Tmux][tmux]: `tmux split-window -v` (vertical) or `tmux split-window -h` (horizontal)
+3. Split your terminal window with [Tmux][tmux]: `tmux split-window -v` (top/bottom) or `tmux split-window -h` (side-by-side), or use Ctrl+b, then hit `"` (top/bottom) or `%` (side-by-side)
-3. Start your Rails server: `cd /vagrant/rails && rails s`
+4. Start your Rails server: `cd /vagrant/rails && rails s`
-4. Select the other pane: `tmux select-pane -L` (left) or `-U` (up) or `-R` (right) or `-D` (down)
+5. Select the other pane: Ctrl+b, then arrow key
-5. Start your Ember server: `cd /vagrant/ember && ember s --proxy http://localhost:3000`
+6. Start your Ember server: `cd /vagrant/ember && ember s --proxy http://localhost:3000`
-6. In a web browser, load <http://localhost:3001> for your Rails app or <http://localhost:4201> for your Ember app.
+7. In a web browser, load <http://localhost:3001> for your Rails app or <http://localhost:4201> for your Ember app.
 The Vagrant configuration forwards port 3000 and 4200 (the default values) to 3001 and 4201 respectively to avoid port number conflicts.
-7. To stop the servers, use Ctrl-C, then type `exit` to close each pane and window.
+8. To stop the servers, use Ctrl-C, then type `exit` to close each pane and window.

 [brew]: http://brew.sh/
 [git]: http://git-scm.com/